kullrich/PolyPanner/README.md

 ### 2. POP construction

 For each library, SAM files are converted to an internal PolyPanner tabular format using the ```utils/parse_bwa_sam.pl``` script.
 Read sides are paired using the ```utils/pair_reads.pl``` script.
-Paired reads are transformed into POP files, which represent mapped reads in an effificient manner that allows quick queries on each library.
+Paired reads are transformed into POP files, which represent mapped reads in an efficient manner that allows quick queries on each library.

 ### 3. Removal of sequencing errors

 Libraries are merged into a single library using the ``polypanner merge`` command.
-Sequencing errors are identified and filtered out using the ``polypanner filter`` command.
-Libraries are resrticted to true segregrating sites using the ``polypanner restrict`` command.
+Sequencing errors are identified and removed using the ``polypanner filter`` command.
+Libraries are restricted to true segregating sites using the ``polypanner restrict`` command.
 A tab-delimited table with paths to the restricted libraries is generated using the ``utils/make_pop_table.r`` script.

 ### 4. Assembly refinement